vincentversluis/music_analytics/README.md

 Visualise [setlist.fm](https://setlist.fm/) data to get an idea of what time of year tours start, resulting in something like:

 ...

+This gives an idea of when bands start a new tour in a specific part of the world.

 ---